Affiliate links on Android Authority may earn us a commission. Learn more.

 Well, no. Not really.
 Or rather yes, but in the same way that all of these subsidize each other.
 They’re all part of one big ecosystem.
 If everyone gets a bigger bundle, then all of these bundles get a little cheaper.
 That doesn’t mean they’re cheap, of course.
 Part of the appeal of switching to Netflix, for a lot of us, was the cheaper price tag.
 I can ditch my cable subscription and watch stuff on demand for under $10?
 Sign me up.

 Now it’s more than $10 though, and your favorite stuff might be on a different streaming site.
 So add that to your monthly bottom line.
 Paying for individual channels one at a time sounds great, but it adds up.
 The bundles of yesteryear help mitigate the cost, propping up some niche content while giving you access to a ton of other content.
 And with the Hollywood labor force demanding better baseline treatment, those prices may rise even more.

 A lot of us don't want to admit it, but content bundles make a lot of sense.

 The irony of it all is that streamers are now starting to catch on and recreate the old model.
 Disney, which owns Disney Plus, Hulu, and ESPN Plus, allows you to bundle the three services at a discounted rate, and that’s a hugely popular option.
-But it’s effectively a cable bundle.
+But it’s effectively a cable bundle for the streaming age.

 This all begs the question, is cable TV dying, or is it actually just moving online?